Kwasi Boachi: Early life

-He was the son of Kwaku Dua I who was the eighth King of the Ashanti Empire.
+Boakye was the son of Kwaku Dua I who was the eighth King of the Ashanti Empire.
 During the era of the slave trade and after, many people left Africa for the Americas and Europe.
-He was part of the people who left the shores of Africa to study, while others were forced out of the continent.
-There was an agreement that was signed between Kwaku Dua I and King William I, that Kwasi Boakye was to return with his cousin, Kwame Poku after they are done with their studies.
-Kwame Poku did return to the Dutch Gold Coast as planned, Boakye stayed in the Netherlands.
+Boakye was among those people who left the shores of Africa to study, while others were forced out of the continent.
+There was an agreement signed between Kwaku Dua I and King William I, that Kwasi Boakye was to return with his cousin, Kwame Poku, after they had completed their studies.
+Kwame Poku did return to the Dutch Gold Coast as planned; Boakye remained in the Netherlands.
 He was trained as a mining engineer at the Delft Royal Academy, from which he graduated in 1847.

 Career

-In July 1847, Boakye had lectures at the Freiberg Mining Academy (Technische Universitat Bergakademie) in Germany.
-During his studies he stayed with Caroline Geudtner at Petersstrasse.
+In July 1847, Boakye attended lectures at the Freiberg Mining Academy (Technische Universitat Bergakademie) in Germany.
+During his studies, he stayed with Caroline Geudtner at Petersstrasse.

-Boakye was sent to the Dutch East Indies in 1850, where he found himself discriminated against by his superior, Cornelius de Groot van Embden, for which he received a financial compensation in 1857.
+Boakye was sent to the Dutch East Indies in 1850, where he found himself discriminated against by his superior, Cornelius de Groot van Embden, for which he received financial compensation in 1857.
 He became a member and correspondent for the Dutch East Indies again in 1871.
 As part of the compensation, he was awarded an estate in Bantar Peteh, south of Buitenzorg.
 Boakye died on this estate in 1904.
-He was a member of the Association of Civil Engineers which was later changed to Association of Delft Engineers.
+He was a member of the Association of Civil Engineers, which was later changed to the Association of Delft Engineers.
 He was appointed an honorary member in 1893.